Best garage sale pricing tips 2021

 In a group garage sale, color-coded tags or stickers is a good way to identify which family or neighbor the item is from.
 When a sale is made, you can easily record the sale on the Inventory/Sales Record.
 An alternative to using color-coding to identify items from different groups is to include the first letter of the family name along with the price on all tags.

-- How to get the prices YOU want by increasing your bargaining power.
+- How to determine the best prices for your items.